alvinr/data-modeling/redis/state_machines/README.md

 print "service: {} is {}".format(service1, redis.hget("accounts:" + device_id, "app:" + service1 + ":status"))
 ```

-The ```do_entitlement``` function transitions to the various states, depending on the evaluation of the current state.
-When you run the code, you will see the following:
+While the ```do_entitlement``` function shoudl probably be broken down, the code is kept together so that you can see the processing of the various states.
+It checkes the current state to determine what processing needs to occur, and then transitions to the various other states, depending on the evaluation of the current state.
+When you run the code, you will see the following transition from ```Waiting``` to ```Active```.

 ```
 >>> do_entitlement({'device': device_id, 'service': service1, 'token': token})